Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The McMaster Discovery Program

 Students are encouraged to attend as many sessions as they are able.
-If the student can attend a minimum of 5 sessions, they will receive a certificate recognizing their participation in the program.
-A graduation ceremony will take place in early December where the certificates will be presented.
+If the student can attend a minimum of 9 sessions, they will receive a certificate recognizing their participation in the program.
+A graduation ceremony will take place on Saturday, December 6 where the certificates will be presented.

 Information Box Group